fluentribbon/fluentribbon.github.io/documentation/controls/keytip.md

                           Text="This control is disabled and has fixed width 250px" HelpTopic="Help for Orange ScreenTip"
                           DisableReason="This control is disabled
-                                         to show 'disable reason' section"/>
+                                         to show 'disable reason' section" />
     </Fluent:Button.ToolTip>
 </Fluent:Button>
 ```